alexch/codelikethis/public/lessons/javascript/objects.md

 states['FL'] = 'Florida'
 ```

-* Setting a property with a key that already exists *removes* the original value first
+* Setting a property with a key that already exists *updates* the original value
 ```javascript
 states.VT = 'The Green Mountain State'
 ```

-# Dots vs. Brackets
+# Dots vs. Brackets 1

-Dots are prettier than square brackets, but less versatile, since some keys simply cannot be represented using dot notation, and trying to use them causes syntax errors.
+Dots are *prettier* than square brackets, but less versatile, since some keys simply cannot be represented using dot notation, and trying to use them causes syntax errors.

-The bracket `[]` syntax is less common but covers more uses (e.g., if the key contains spaces, or is inside a variable).
+The bracket `[]` syntax is less common but covers all uses (e.g., if the key contains spaces, or is **a variable**).

 ```javascript
 > let capitals = {}